 Authorization

-For authorizing logical operation sent from the LWM2M Server, the LWM2M Client verifies the access based on the conjunction of the access right and the access type.
-This chapter specifies how the LWM2M Client obtains access rights of the LWM2M Server and authorizes logical operation on Resource and on Object Instance separately.
+The LWM2M Client authorizes logical operations requested by a LWM2M Server by verifying the access to the requested based on the conjunction of the access right to the Resource for the LWM2M Server and the access type of the Resource.
+This chapter specifies how the LWM2M Client obtains the access rights of the LWM2M Server to the Resource and authorizes the logical operation on the Resource or Object Instance.

-The LWM2M Server and the LWM2M Client MUST support the authorization procedure described in this section.
+The LWM2M Server and the LWM2M Client MUST support the authorization procedure described in Section 7.2.3 Authorization.

 Obtaining Access Right

-For obtaining access right of Object Instance for a certain LWM2M Server, the LWM2M Client MUST perform the following procedure:
+For obtaining the access right of an Object Instance for a LWM2M Server, the LWM2M Client MUST perform the following procedure: